ph7klw76/Advanced_Computational_Methods/Molecular_Dynamics.md

 - This phase ensures that the system is correctly sampled from the $NPT$ ensemble before transitioning to production runs.

 **Duration**:
-Depending on the system size, equilibrate for 200-500 ps or longer to ensure convergence.
+Depending on the system size, equilibrate for 20-50 ns or longer to ensure convergence.

 ---